rickmer-schulte/Pretrained-Causal-Adjust/README.md

 2. Run `remove_duplicates.py` to remove mulitple x-rays per patient
 3. Run `create_data_xray.py` to extract pre-trained representations

 Download the Chest X-Ray image dataset from either of the two sources.
-Unzip the downloaded data file and place the datafolders (train/test/val) in the folder `data/xray/raw`.
-Subsequently run `src/data_setup/remove_duplicates.py` to remove mulitple x-rays per patient (otherwise there would be multiple X-rays for certain patient in the dataset).
+Unzip the downloaded data file and place the data folders (train/test/val) in the folder `data/xray/raw`.
+Subsequently run `src/data_setup/remove_duplicates.py` to remove mulitple x-rays per patient (otherwise there would be multiple X-rays for certain patients in the dataset).
 The dataset will be stored at `data/processed/all_unique`.
 Afterwards run `src/data_setup/create_data_xray.py` to extract representations from a user-specified pre-trained model for each X-ray image in the dataset.
 The label that indicates the presence of the disease pneumomina for each x-ray will also be stored.
-This data can be found at `data/xray/representations`.
+The data will be stored in `data/xray/representations`.

 #### IMDb
 1. Run `create_data_imdb.py`